-- Edge effects We have seen that DFT periodizes the signal h(t) (so the sequence $H_n$ is N-periodic).
-If $h(N 1) \neq h(0)$ , the jump h(N 1) h(0) will generate a discontinuity at the junction (cf. Fig. 9.5), so higher-order harmonics will pollute the spectrum via Gibbs' phenomenon: this an example of edge effect.
+Edge effects We have seen that DFT periodizes the signal h(t) (so the sequence $H_n$ is N-periodic).
+If $h(N-1) \neq h(0)$ , the jump h(N-1) - h(0) will generate a discontinuity at the junction (cf. Fig. 9.5), so higher-order harmonics will pollute the spectrum via Gibbs' phenomenon: this an example of edge effect.
 To some extent, detrending will help with that.
-Multiplying by a taper, however, will ensure that both edges are zero exactly, eliminating this edge effect. - Minimizing leakage recall that spectral leakage is a consequence of observing a system over a finite sample, which is akin to multiplication by a boxcar (whose Fourier transform is proportional to $sinc(\pi ft)$ ).
+Multiplying by a taper, however, will ensure that both edges are zero exactly, eliminating this edge effect.

+Minimizing leakage recall that spectral leakage is a consequence of observing a system over a finite sample, which is akin to multiplication by a boxcar (whose Fourier transform is proportional to $\operatorname{sinc}(\pi ft)$ ).
 Tapers are often designed to minimize leakage outside the main lobe.
 But there is always a trade-off.
-Tapering will broaden central peaks also known as Least-Squares Spectral Analysis and give a smoother appearance to the spectrum; this is good or bad, depending on what you want.
+Tapering will broaden central peaks and give a smoother appearance to the spectrum; this is good or bad, depending on what you want.